Read This First

 Prompt 2: Give a brief introduction to the most influential Stoic philosophers.

-The section turns on Zeno of Citium (c.
+Keep Zeno of Citium (c.
 334–262 BCE), Cleanthes (c.
 330–230 BCE), and Chrysippus (c.
-279–206 BCE).
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+279–206 BCE) in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Zeno of Citium (c.
+Keep Zeno of Citium (c.
 334–262 BCE) distinct from Cleanthes (c.
 330–230 BCE).
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Considered the founder of Stoicism, Zeno established the Stoic school in Athens.
 He emphasized living virtuously and in accordance with nature.